Declan McKenna: 2015–2018: Early EPs and What Do You Think About the Car?

-2019–present: Zeros
+2019–2024: Zeros and What Happened to the Beach?

 On 19 August 2019, McKenna released the song "British Bombs", which criticises UK foreign policy.
 He stated that it is specifically about "the hypocrisy of the British arms trade and the weapons convention in London".
 He wrote it as a result of wanting to write a song directly addressing war.
 McKenna later announced via Twitter on 18 December that his upcoming second studio album was mastered and ready for release.
 He also had an artwork shoot for the album on the same day.
 On 29 January 2020, McKenna revealed that his second album would be titled Zeros and be released on 15 May 2020.
 He also released the song "Beautiful Faces" as the album's lead single.
 However, due to the COVID-19 pandemic, he postponed the album until 21 August 2020.
-On 5 August, he announced that the album was again delayed until 4 September.
+On 5 August, he announced that the album was again delayed until 4 September, when it was finally released.
+Nearly two years after the release, McKenna embarked on a North American tour for the album in fall of 2022.

+In July 2021, he released the single "My House" with an accompanying music video, a song he described as being about "remembering what it is to be lost in your thoughts in a good way".

+In May 2023, McKenna embarked on The Big Return Tour in North America.
+In July 2023, he released "Sympathy" as the lead single from his third studio album What Happened to the Beach?, which would be released on 9 February 2024.

+In August 2024, the single "Late to the Party" was released by Orla Gartland, with McKenna as featured artist.

+2024–present: New Independent Chapter

+Following the release of What Happened to the Beach?, McKenna's label deal with Columbia came to an end and in October 2024 he began Miniature Ponies, his own independent label.
+He marked the beginning of this new chapter in his career with the release of "Champagne" and "That's Life", a double A-side single and his first music released independently, saying that "I’ve always spearheaded what I’m doing and who I’ve worked with creatively, but there’s a different layer to it now where I don’t have someone looking over my shoulder".

+The launch of this new independent chapter for McKenna coincided with the North American leg of his What Happened to the Beach? tour.
+In November 2024, McKenna performed in arenas for the first time in his career as he served as main support during a portion of Sabrina Carpenter's Short n' Sweet tour, saying that “Most of the music I love isn’t super clear about the lyric meanings and intentions.
+Sabrina has a bit of that.
+She can hammer home a concept, but also have fun.”
+Beginning in May 2025, McKenna toured as the opener on the Imagine Dragons' 28-show European stadium tour.